rayyan-builds/Decision-Intelligence-Portfolio/01-Data Analytics/Customer-Personality-Analysis/README.md

 # Customer Personality Analysis Using Machine Learning

-A predictive customer analytics project that uses machine learning to understand customer spending behavior and predict responses to marketing campaigns.
+A predictive customer analytics project using machine learning to understand customer spending behavior and predict responses to marketing campaigns.

 ## Project Overview

-This project applies an end-to-end machine learning workflow to the **Customer Personality Analysis** dataset, containing 2,240 customer records with demographic, purchasing, web activity, and marketing campaign information.
+This project applies an end-to-end machine learning workflow to the **Customer Personality Analysis** dataset, containing **2,240 customer records** with demographic, purchasing, web activity, and marketing campaign information.

 The analysis focuses on two business problems: